top of page

 From somebody who has been on TV desks for the last few years and has always wanted to work in TV, I also had the instinct of wanting to protect our writers and anybody who's a writer; and the best way I think you can protect somebody is by keeping them informed and giving them tools and strategies and upskilling.
 Teaching something isn't necessarily condoning it, it's just putting that knowledge and information out there.

 When I was looking back at the writer’s strike a year ago, there was talk about a lot of things, and one of the things was AI and what we're gonna do about it.
 Then fast forward a year, I'm looking at how AI has advanced and I'm asking, ‘Where are the strategy teams?
 I lost my job for six months over this, did we not strategize in the meantime?’
-And so, I put together a pitch for a role.
+And so, I put together a pitch for an extra set of duties to add to my current role as an Operations assistant.
+In these duties, l’d learn more about strategic implementation, education and training, innovation and advocacy.
+The tasks are designed to support and accelerate Verve’s journey towards becoming a ‘thought leader’ in the integration of AI within the industry.

-And to clarify, while you hold this AI Strategist title, you’re still also an assistant?
+And to clarify, you’re still an assistant?

 Yes, I am an assistant.
 And, honestly, I like being an assistant.
 I want to have my career, but the beauty about being an assistant is that you're in such an opportunity to not only learn, but to make mistakes.
 And so, I very much wear the assistant cap proudly, because it is your one, and perhaps last, chance in Hollywood to make a mistake before your head is on everybody's chopping block all the time.